yarisvt/tyk-docs/tyk-docs/content/troubleshooting/tyk-installation/couldnt-unmarshal-config-error.md

 ### Description

-Users receive the error "Error initialising system: couldn't unmarshal config: invalid character” in their logs.
+Users receive the error "Error initialising system: couldn't unmarshal config: invalid character” in their logs when starting up the Gateway.

 ### Cause

 Users may not have proper syntax in the Tyk configuration files.

 ### Solution

-Copy the content from  Tyk configuration files and paste them on [JSONlint][1] to validate the JSON syntax.
+Recheck all syntax in all of the Tyk's configuration files.
+Ensure all syntax is correct and restart the Gateway.
+If problem persists, copy the content from  Tyk configuration files and paste them on [JSONlint][1] to validate the JSON.

  [1]: https://jsonlint.com/